abubakirovxolmirza/TAXI-NEW/WEBSOCKET_GUIDE.md

 ## Overview

 The Taxi Service API now includes WebSocket support for real-time communication between drivers, users, and the server.
 This enables instant notifications, prevents double-booking of orders, and provides live updates on order status.
+All events are broadcast to every connected client, so each mobile/web client must filter events using the `user_id`/`driver_id` fields before applying UI updates.

 ## Features